-- Fully inclusive and accessible to all (this will include provision of paper copies of documents where needed on request at the Councils' standard document charges). - Transparent and accountable. - Encourage principle of self-service for users and customers of the planning service through the Councils' websites / computers available for public use at its customer service centres and similar means. - Work collaboratively with internal and external parties such as the Councils' Communities Team and a range of partners. - Dovetail the Councils' communications strategies and various community engagement initiatives to optimise existing communication / making best use of partners' engagement resources. - Be flexible, adaptable and non-prescriptive on approach and detail. - Be proportionate to the community benefit including value for money. - Be clear about what, why and when. - Be legally compliant, whilst remaining proactive on involvement. - Be affordable, deliverable and sustainable in terms of cost and resource implications. - Reflect environmental sustainability considerations (including limiting the use of paper).
+- Fully inclusive and accessible to all (paper copies will be available on request at a cost, currently 10p per A4 sheet of paper (February 2019)).
+Any additional costs will be advised of at the point of contact. - Transparent and accountable. - Encourage principle of self-service for users and customers of the planning service through the Councils' website / computers available for public use at its customer service centres and similar means. - Work collaboratively with internal and external parties such as the Councils' Communities Team and a range of partners. - Dovetail the Councils' communication strategies and various community engagement initiatives to optimise existing communication / making best use of partners' engagement resources. - Be flexible, adaptable, positive and productive on approach and detail. - Be proportionate to the community benefit including value for money.
+Be clear about what, why and when. - Be legally compliant, whilst remaining proactive on involvement. - Be affordable, deliverable and sustainable in terms of cost and resource implications.
+Reflect environmental sustainability considerations (including limiting the use of paper). - Where practical, the planning service will check submitted statements of community involvement with the community.